 The USDA Scientific Integrity Policy actively enables agency managers to suppress and alter scientific work products for their policy implications, regardless of their technical merit.
-It also appears clear that agribusiness interests, such as Monsanto Corporation, have access to top agency managers and are invited to lodge complaints and concerns about the published work of agency scientists.
+It also appears clear that agribusiness interests, such as Bayer Corporation (formerly Monsanto), have access to top agency managers and are invited to lodge complaints and concerns about the published work of agency scientists.
 Significantly, the Policy lacks any mechanism to effectively challenge this political manipulation of science.
 This gap is compounded by the lack of whistleblower protection for scientists.
 As a result, scientists whose work raises troublesome implications or who have the temerity to file complaints about inappropriate skewing of science face the prospect of official retaliation.

-In a growing number of cases, USDA managers are interfering, intimidating, harassing, and in some cases punishing civil service scientists for doing work that has inconvenient implications for industry and could have direct policy/regulatory ramifications.
-For example, in recent months USDA scientists have been subjected to -
+USDA managers have engaged in actions interfering, intimidating, harassing, and in some cases punishing civil service scientists for doing work that has inconvenient implications for industry and could have direct policy/regulatory ramifications.
+For example, under Secretary Vilsack's previous tenure, USDA scientists have been subjected to -

-• Directives not to publish data on certain topics of particular sensitivity to industry;
+- ✓ Directives not to publish data on certain topics of particular sensitivity to industry; - ✓ Orders to rewrite scientific articles already accepted for publication in a peer-reviewed journal to remove sections which could provoke industry objections; - ✓ Summons to meet with Secretary Vilsack in an effort to induce retraction of a paper that drew the ire of industry representatives; - ✓ Orders to retract a paper after it had been accepted for publication in a peer-reviewed journal.
+The paper could only be published if the USDA scientist removed his authorship, thus leaving only the names of authors unassociated with USDA;

-- Orders to rewrite scientific articles already accepted for publication in a peer-reviewed journal to remove sections which could provoke industry objections; - Summons to meet with Secretary Vilsack in an effort to induce retraction of a paper that drew the ire of industry representatives; - Orders to retract a paper after it had been accepted for publication in a peer-reviewed journal.
-The paper could only be published if the USDA scientist removed his authorship thus leaving only the names of authors unassociated with USDA; - Demotion from supervisory status and a reprimand after the scientist provided testimony before Congress that did not reflect agency preferences; - Disruptive and lengthy internal investigations to search out any irregularity that could be used for management leverage against the targeted scientist; - Suspensions without pay and other disciplinary actions for petty matters, such as minor irregularities in travel paperwork; - Inordinate, sometimes indefinite, delays in approving submission for publication of scientific papers that may be controversial; - Restrictions on topics that USDA scientists may address in conference presentations; and - Threats by USDA managers to damage of the careers scientists whose work triggers industry complaints.
+- ✓ Demotion from supervisory status and a reprimand after the scientist provided testimony before Congress that did not reflect agency preferences; - ✓ Disruptive and lengthy internal investigations to search out any irregularity that could be used for management leverage against the targeted scientist; - ✓ Suspensions without pay and other disciplinary actions for petty matters, such as minor irregularities in travel paperwork; - ✓ Inordinate, sometimes indefinite, delays in approving submission for publication of scientific papers that may be controversial; - ✓ Restrictions on topics that USDA scientists may address in conference presentations; and - ✓ Threats by USDA managers to damage the careers of scientists whose work trigger industry complaints.

-USDA scientists working on topics with direct relevance to industry interests are under constant pressure not to do anything to upset these important "stakeholders."
+USDA scientists working on topics with direct relevance to industry interests have been under constant pressure not to do anything to upset these important "stakeholders."
 Rather than shield staff scientists from industry influence, USDA managers amplify it.
-In short, the USDA Scientific Integrity Policy lacks meaningful procedures to prevent the very sort of abuses that the Policy is supposed purpose.
+In short, the USDA Scientific Integrity Policy lacks meaningful procedures to prevent the very sort of abuses that the Policy is supposed to protect.